remetremet/FreeBSD-tools-and-tips/COMMANDS.md

 make deinstall    # uninstall port make clean        # clean directory after compilation (to force compiling everything from source again) make distclean    # clean downloaded source files (to force of downloading them again)

+or

+make install clean [BATCH=yes]  # BATCH=yes can be used to disable prompts for configuration options
 ```

 Update ports database: